 |Project partners :||fosera Ethiopia, fosera Germany, German Society for International Cooperation (GIZ), Institute for Decentralized Electrification, Entrepreneurship and Education GmbH & Co.
 KG (id-eee)|

 Ethiopia is one of the poorest countries in the world and at the same time – measured in terms of its population size – the biggest landlocked country in the world.
 Especially the rural areas are often densely populated.
 Nevertheless, they lack many necessities like nationwide power supply.
-Currently not even 20% of the population is connected to the grid.
+Currently only 33 percent of the population is connected to the grid.
 Even though 96.2 percent of the urban population has a grid connection, the rural areas are much left behind with more than 73 percent lacking any access to electricity.
-Therefore, many Ethiopians use kerosene lamps, which are incredibly inefficient, expensive and harmful for the climate.
+Therefore, many Ethiopians use kerosene lamps, which are incredibly inefficient, expensive and harmful for the climate and health.

-On the other hand, Ethiopia is incredibly endowed with sunshine.
+On the other hand, Ethiopia is largely endowed with sunshine.
 Solar energy systems fit for household use are already partly available in the country.
 However, they are imported goods of inferior quality that often break down after a few months and thus threaten people’s trust in solar energy systems.